The minimal model of Rota-Baxter operad with arbitrary weight: Preliminaries

 We need some preliminaries about trees.
-As we only consider planar reduced trees, so we also remove the adjectives ``planar reduced" everywhere.
 For any tree $T$, denote the weight (=number of vertices) and arity (=number of leaves) of $T$ to be $\omega(T)$ and $\alpha(T)$ respectively.
+A planar tree is said to be reduced if each of its vertices has at least one leaf.
+As we only consider planar reduced trees, we also remove the adjectives ``planar reduced'' everywhere.
 Write $\mathfrak{T}$ to be the set of all trees with weight $\geqslant 1$ and for arbitrary $n\geqslant 1$, denote by $\mathfrak{T}(n)$ the set of trees of weight $n$.
 Since trees are planar, each vertex in a tree has a total order on its inputs which will be drawn clockwisely.
 By the existence of the root, there is a natural induced total order on the set of all vertices of a given tree $T\in \mathfrak{T}$, which is given by counting the vertices starting from the root clockwisely along the tree.
 We call this order the planar order.

-Let $T'$ be a divisor of $T$, define $T/T'$ to be the tree obtained from $T$ by replacing $T'$ by a corolla (say, a tree with only one vertex) of arity $\alpha(T')$.
+Let $T'$ be a divisor of $T$.
+Define $T/T'$ to be the tree obtained from $T$ by replacing $T'$ by a corolla (say, a tree with only one vertex) of arity $\alpha(T')$.
 There is a natural permutation $\sigma=\sigma(T, T')\in S_{\omega(T)}$ associated to the pair $(T, T')$ defined as follows.
 Assume the ordered set $\{v_1<\dots<v_n\}$ to be the sequence of all vertices of $T$ in the planar order and $\omega(T')=j$.
-Let $v'$ be the vertex in $T/T'$ corresponding to the divisor $T'$ in $T$ and the serial number of $v'$ in $T/T'$ is $i$ in the planar order (so there are $i-1$ vertices ``before" $T'$).
+Let $v'$ be the vertex in $T/T'$ corresponding to the divisor $T'$ in $T$ and the serial number of $v'$ in $T/T'$ is $i$ in the planar order (so there are $i-1$ vertices ``before'' $T'$).
 Then define $\sigma=\sigma(T, T')\in S_{n}$ to be the unique permutation which does not permute the vertices $v_1, \dots, v_{i-1}$, and such that the ordered set $\{v_{\sigma(i)}<\dots<v_{\sigma(i+j-1)}\}$ is exactly the planar ordered set of all vertices of $T'$ and the ordered set $\{v_{1}<\dots<v_{i-1}<v'<v_{\sigma(i+j)}<\dots< v_{\sigma(n)}\}$ is exactly the planar ordered set of all vertices in the tree $T/T'$.